22 Different Types of Beetles in the UK

 Sulfur beetles are found primarily in coastal regions in the southern part of Britain.
 Dunes and dry grasslands are two of their favorite types of habitats.

-You can observe these types of beetles in the UK on a bright day between the months of May and July, when they are feasting on the nectar and pollen of very small flowers, such as wild carrots and wild thyme.
-The larvae feed on dead plants and timber that have decayed.
+You can observe these types of beetles in the UK on a bright day between May and July.
+They feast on the nectar and pollen of very small flowers, such as wild carrots and wild thyme.
+The larvae feed on dead plants and decaying timber.

 7. Minotaur Beetle